VigneshVSV/hololinked/README.md

 - choose from multiple ZeroMQ transport methods - TCP for direct network access (apart from HTTP), IPC for multi-process same-PC applications (like shown in example above), INPROC for multi-threaded applications.

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.

-### To Install

-clone the repository and install in develop mode `pip install -e .` for convenience.
-The conda env hololinked.yml can also help.
-There is no release to pip available right now.

 ### Currently being worked